- © DFL Deutsche Fußball Liga

 Position: 5th

-After going four games without a win between Matchdays 15 and 18, Hannover have managed to reignite their automatic promotion hopes in recent weeks.
+After going four games without a win between Matchdays 15 and 18, Hannover managed to reignite their automatic promotion hopes with four consecutive victories from Matchday 19 to 22.